 8. How did you meet David Maxine and start Hungry Tiger

-Press?
 Those are two separate questions.
 I met David at the

 International Wizard of Oz Club's 1983 Winkie Convention in Yosemite, CA.